stanford-mse-125/website-2023/grading.md

 ## Quizzes

 This class will have no exams.
-Instead, we will have quizzes approximately biweekly, which will ask some simple questions on course material.
+Instead, we will have about 5 quizzes (approximately biweekly), which will ask some simple questions on course material.
-Each quiz should take you about 15 minutes.
+Each quiz should take you about 20 minutes.
 Quizzes will be cumulative.

 Quizzes will be posted on Gradescope.
 They will be open from Friday 10am to Saturday noon ET;
-you will have half an hour from the time you begin the quiz to complete it.
+you will have 40 minutes from the time you begin the quiz to complete it.
 (We suggest setting a reminder on your calendar or phone to remember to take the quiz!)
 Do not close your browser; you will not be able to reopen the quiz.

-Quizzes are open-book; however, all responses should be your own words, and collaboration with other students is prohibited.
+Quizzes are closed-book.
+Collaboration with other students is prohibited, as is the use of course notes, the internet, and AI tools.
 Do not communicate with other students during the quiz or about what questions were on the quiz, until after the deadline for quiz submissions.